BenGWeeks/BenGWeeks.github.io/README.md

 `https://<domain>/.well-known/nostr.json?name=<local-part>`

-For example, the address of `ben@bengweeks.github.io` has a respective JSON file available to a GET request available (via GitHub pages) at:
+For example, the address of `ben@bengweeks.github.io` has a respective JSON file available to a GET request (via GitHub pages) at:

 `https://bengweeks.gihub.io/.well-known/nostr.json?name=ben`